Padman Surasena

-Preethi Padman Surasena is a Sri Lankan lawyer who is currently serving as the 49th Chief Justice of Sri Lanka.
-He was appointed by President Anura Kumara Dissanayake on 27 July 2025.
+Preethi Padman Surasena is a Sri Lankan lawyer serving since 27 July 2025 as the 49th Chief Justice of Sri Lanka.
+He was appointed by President Anura Kumara Dissanayake.

 Surasena succeeded Murdu Fernando, who retired as the 48th chief justice on 27 July.
 Prior to his appointment, he served as a puisne justice (2019–2025) and as the 46th president of the Court of Appeal of Sri Lanka (2018–2019), in addition to holding other judicial appointments and serving in the Attorney General's Department.

 Early life

 Surasena obtained his bachelor's degree in physics from the University of Colombo in 1985.
 He then entered the Sri Lanka Law College in the same year and was sworn in as an attorney in 1989.

 Career

 Surasena joined the Attorney General's Department of Sri Lanka and served as a Senior State Counsel.
 He was appointed as a judge of the High Court of Sri Lanka in 2007 by President Mahinda Rajapaksa.
 On 20 January 2016, President Maithripala Sirisena nominated and appointed him as a judge of the Court of Appeal of Sri Lanka.

 On 15 January 2018, he was appointed as the 46th president of the Court of Appeal by President Sirisena.

 On 9 January 2019, Surasena was appointed to the Supreme Court of Sri Lanka as a puisne justice by President Sirisena.